mongodb/specifications/source/unified-test-format/unified-test-format.rst

-If the test might execute a ``distinct`` command within a sharded transaction, for each target collection the test runner SHOULD execute a non-transactional ``distinct`` command on each mongos server using the internal MongoClient.
+If the test might execute a ``distinct`` command within a sharded transaction, for each target collection the test runner SHOULD execute a non-transactional ``distinct`` command on each mongos server using an internal MongoClient.
 See `StaleDbVersion Errors on Sharded Clusters`_ for more information.

 If the test might execute a ``configureFailPoint`` command, for each target